-Figure 15.59.
-The entity's field properties
+Figure 15.58.
+The data object's field properties

 - Description: this field allows the user to introduce some kind of description for the current field, for documentation purposes only.
-As with the label property, this is conceptual information that will not influence the use or treatment of this entity or its instances in any way. - Equals: checking this property for an entity field implies that it will be taken into account, at the code generation level, for the creation of both the equals() and hashCode() methods in the generated Java class.
+As with the label property, this is conceptual information that will not influence the use or treatment of this data object or its instances in any way. - Equals: checking this property for a data object field implies that it will be taken into account, at the code generation level, for the creation of both the equals() and hashCode() methods in the generated Java class.
 We will explain this in more detail in the following section. - Position: this field requires a zero or positive integer.
 When set, this field will be interpreted by the Drools engine as a positional argument (see the section below and also the Drools documentation for more information on this subject).